OGGM/oggm/docs/flowlines.rst

 At this stage, the centerlines are still not fully suitable for modelling.
-Therefore, a rather simple procedure converts them to "flowlines", which now have a regular coordinate spacing (which they will keep for the rest of the workflow).
-The tail of the tributaries are cut according to a distance threshold rule:
+Therefore, a rather simple procedure converts them to "flowlines", which now have a regular grid spacing (which they will keep for the rest of the workflow).
+The tail of the tributaries are cut of before reaching the flowline they are tributing to:

 .. ipython:: python

     @savefig plot_fls_flowlines.png width=80%
     graphics.plot_centerlines(gdir, use_flowlines=True)

+This step is needed to avoid sections along the flowline to be accounted for twice.
+The empty circles on the main flowline indicate the location where the respective tributary is connected (e.g. where the ice flux that is originating from the tributary at the will be added when running the model dynamics).

 Downstream lines